datafibers-community/df_complete_guide/design_overview.md

 {% endplantuml %}

 ### Metadata Sync.
-DataFibers application does not involve into the metadata sync path directly, except launching the MongoDBSink and creating a Avro schema for the metadata.
+DataFibers application does not involve into the metadata, which keeps track of files processed by connects or transforms, synchronize path directly.
+For instead, it creates the metadata schema, and then launches the MongoDBSink to ship data into repository.

 {% plantuml %}
 activate Connect